 Takeaway #1 - Amazon Owns Consumer Conversations (and Sales)

 You’re now well aware of the Amazon effect.
 The juggernaut company has transformed how people shop.
-And in that, it’s no surprise that it dominates the online retail industry that it initially propelled.
+And in that, it’s no surprise that it dominates the online retail industry it initially propelled.